 Trial Design

-A Total of 54 participants with CKD stages G3b-5 (non-dialysis) were randomised in a 1:1 ratio after screening into two arms to receive either IV ferric derisomaltose or IV placebo (dummy solution of normal saline) (Figure 1).
+This is a double blinded, multi-center prospective randomized explorative study of IV iron therapy versus placebo in patients with CKD stages G3b-5 (non-dialysis) and includes three centres in the United Kingdom.
+The primary outcome aims to assess if IV iron improves physical function measured by exercise capacity.
+The trial will also determine a number of secondary and safety outcomes (Table 1), and whether there would be any value in progressing to a larger randomized controlled trial.
+The current trial will provide new data where there is a shortfall and allow future “hypothesis generation” in this clinical area.
+The trial enrolled patients attending the nephrology outpatient department for a screening visit and three follow up visits including a baseline visit.
+Patients were randomised in a 1:1 ratio after screening into two arms to receive either IV ferric derisomaltose or IV placebo (dummy solution of normal saline) (Figure 1).
 The stage of CKD was determined by calculating the estimated glomerular filtration rate (eGFR) using the CKD- Epidemiology Collaboration (CKD-EPI) equation (20).

 Selection of Participants